liberland/docs/blockchain/judiciary/initial_proposal.md

 - **Judge**: A professional vetted by Liberland (or other users) representing the system's centralized element.
 The on-chain list of active judges includes their fees, case histories, and success-to-failure ratios.
 - **Jury**: Cryptographically anonymized users who vote on the merit of arguments based on game theory, aiming to align with the majority vote (Schelling point), representing the system's decentralized element.

+## Impact and Functionality

+### Impact
+With our solution, we're introducing a centralized-decentralized entity capable of determining the intentions behind actions.
+This entity will have the power to overturn transactions by reversing them or creating opposing transactions.
+In situations involving malicious or bad faith intentions, the judiciary will evaluate and, if necessary, counteract such actions.

+### Tokenomics
+Our Judges will be professionals whose fees are determined by the Collateral - the loser pays.
+In cases divided into several Claims, the loser of each claim pays.

+For those wishing to participate in a Jury, they can convert their LLD and liquid LLM into LJT (Liberland Jury Tokens).
+Jurors will "bet" JT based on the Focal Point game, with majority voters receiving the bets of the losing minority, distributed proportionately.

+JTs will be locked and can only be converted back into LLD / LLM on the 15th of each month (the Ides).
+Users must designate prior to the Ides which of their JT they wish to transfer.

 ### Functionality: Dispute Resolution

 #### Mediation